ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Using_LVDCOM/Creating-IOC-wrapper-VI.md

 ## 1. Create ISIS IOC

-I plan to make these into a template (so you will just need to run makeBaseApp.pl and not do the edits), but for now this is the manual way
+I plan to make these into a template (so you will just need to run makeBaseApp.pl and not do the edits), but for now this is the manual way.

+Please take note of the [IOC naming convention](IOC-Naming) before proceeding.

 1. Create a public repository to work in called EPICS-<device>.
 1. In the `EPICS\ISIS` directory create a directory called <device>